fullstackreact/30-days-of-react/day-10/post.md

 To implement search in our component, we'll want to pass up the search responsibility one more level from our `Header` component to a container component we'll call `Panel`.

-First things first, let's implement the same pattern of passing a callback to a parent component from within a child component from the `Panel` container to the `Header` component.
+First things first, let's implement the same pattern of passing a callback to a parent component from within a child component from the `Panel` to the `Header` component.

 On the `Header` component, let's update the `propTypes` for a prop we'll define as a prop called `onSearch`: